Carers Winter Checklist: Protect Your Health This Winter - Surewise

 You can’t go far wrong with having a few frozen meals in the freezer, just in case!
 This is also true if you or the person you care for (if you live in the same home) falls ill and can’t go out much.

-If the temperature in your area is recorded as, or forecast to be, zero degree Celsius or below over 7 days in row you may be entitled to cold weather payments.
-The guide linked in the point above will provide more details on what these payments are and who might be eligible.
+If the temperature in your area is recorded as, or forecast to be, zero degrees Celsius or below over 7 days in a row, you may be entitled to cold weather payments.
+The award level is currently set at £25 per household, per 7-day period.

 Winter road